Tips to Stress Management: Simple Ways to Improve Daily Mental Wellness

 Get Rid of Harmful Habits and Develop Positive Reinforcing Ones.

-When I talk about harmful habits, I am referring to habits that can decrease your physical or mental wellness.
-When you think about health in general, you want to emphasize what helps you and try to eliminate what hurts you.
+When I talk about harmful habits, I mean habits that can decrease one’s physical or mental wellness.
+When one thinks about health in general, one wants to emphasize what helps them and tries to eliminate what hurts them.

-For me, I really work on eating unhealthy foods as the one harmful habit I want to eliminate.
-By controlling what I put into my mouth, I promote my own personal wellness.
+I am really working on eliminating my one harmful habit: eating unhealthy foods.
+By controlling what I put into my mouth, I promote my own wellness.

 Some other harmful habits may include things such as smoking, drinking alcohol excessively, spreading yourself too thin with too many projects at a time, obsessing about anything too much, or items that are a tic such as biting your nails, picking at your nose, or skin, and others.
 Examine those nasty habits you want to get rid of to improve your wellness.

 Now, let’s talk about reinforcing habits that are good for reducing your stress.
 Exercise is a good habit that improves both physical and mental wellness.
-Aerobic exercises such as walking, running, or any other activities that get your heart pumping or blood moving are great habits to form to deal with stress.
+Aerobic exercises such as walking, running, or any other activities that get your heart pumping or blood moving are great habits for dealing with stress.

-Being involved in a favorite hobby or activity can get your endorphins flowing from being involved in something that gives you great pleasure.
-For me, being involved in my favorite computer game or a word game like Scrabble gets my mental processes going and provides me with a great sense of satisfaction.
+Being involved in a favorite hobby or activity can get your endorphins flowing.
+Being involved in my favorite computer game or a word game like Scrabble gets my mental processes going and gives me great satisfaction.

 Build a Support Team for Your Daily Mental Wellness.

-Friends, family, and professionals can provide a great support team that can help you deal with stress.
+Friends, family, and professionals can provide a great support team to help you deal with stress.
 Instead of keeping things in, having an outlet to vent can be an effective method of dealing with stress.

-When it comes to friends, they are a vital part of what I call “social wellness”.
-Everyone has different social circles of friends that they associate with.
-Examples may be church friends, friends who share your favorite activities, or close friends with whom you share your inner thoughts and ideas.
+Friends are a vital part of what I call “social wellness.”
+Everyone has different social circles of friends with whom they associate.
+Examples may be church friends, friends who share your favorite activities, or close friends with whom you share your thoughts and ideas.

-Family can be a mixed bag, but family provides a unique support system that cannot be ignored.
-Often families share unique experiences with one another that no one else can relate to.
-Sometimes family can be a source of bitterness and regret but keep in mind that life is not perfect and neither are all of our experiences.
+Family can be a mixed bag, but it provides a unique support system that cannot be ignored.
+Often, families share unique experiences that no one else can relate to.
+Sometimes, family can be a source of bitterness and regret, but keep in mind that life is not perfect, and neither are all of our experiences.

 Sometimes, sharing sources of stress with professionals can be helpful.
 A mental health professional can help deal with issues such as depression, anxiety, or others.
 A pastor or other spiritual adviser can help you deal with those issues you struggle with as a part of your moral compass or relationship issues with others.